Business

 10 Commandments for Work

 Lately I’ve been offering, and been asked to offer, words of wisdom about work and life in general.
 It’s nice to be thought of as someone who might actually have some wisdom – until recently I’ve never thought of myself as old enough to have any.
-One has to wonder if it’s nothing more having an old, educated bullshit meter.
+One has to wonder if it’s nothing more than having an old, educated bullshit meter.
 But, when asked, I realize there are several rules of thumb I have come to live by.
 Some I’ve come up with on my own, others I’ve gleaned from reading and watching other smart people.
 Let’s start with these:

 Treat adults like children and children like adults.
 Sometimes our expectations of people are unrealistic.
 They aren’t perfect, they have foibles, personal issues, responsibility problems.
 Just because they’re adults doesn’t mean they’re always going to be rational, or aren’t going to have temper tantrums, or behave like spoiled brats.
 Conversely, children will surprise you with how much they know, how much they have been paying attention to you (good and bad), and how responsible they can be when needed.
 You have to be willing to give them a chance to surprise you.
 So, lower your expectations of adults to be perfect and raise your expectations of children to perform.
 Both ideas have made me happier.